 Community Outreach & Education – We engage the community by providing education, resources, and material to help stop the spread of HIV and stop HIV progression to AIDS.
 Have us come speak to your group, school, organization, business, or house of worship.
 We do tabling, health fairs, and cultural awareness days.

-Peer Support Groups – The challenges of fear, stigma, loss, loneliness, disclosure, and compliance can be a struggle for some living with HIV/AIDS.
+Peer Support Groups –The challenges of fear, stigma, loss, loneliness, disclosure, and compliance can be a struggle for some living with HIV/AIDS.
 These groups are designed to share resources and information to help life feel a little more manageable.
 Support groups are a key aspect of the consumers ability to deal with and stay in care and adherence with their drug protocols and stay healthy!
-See a complete schedule here.
+See a here.

 Transportation – transporting consumers to all needed medical services throughout Bergen & Passaic counties.
 NJB runs two vans, 52 weeks a year.